Skip to main content

 Canonical Implementation

-Use canonical tags to consolidate parameter variations and prevent duplicate content issues.
+Use canonical tags to consolidate parameter URL variations and prevent duplicate content issues from query parameters in your URL structure.

 <link rel="canonical"